Retail vs. E-Commerce: The Future of Shopping | ResultFirst

 Final Words

-As different demographics show varied preferences when it comes to shopping modes, the winning strategy for most retailers will be to have a strong multi-channel presence with smooth hand-offs between digital and brick-and-mortar channels.
-While e-commerce will continue chipping away at certain retail categories, a thriving retail ecosystem will depend on both online and offline storefronts learning to successfully coexist by catering to their respective consumer segments and complementing each other’s strengths.
+As different demographics show varied preferences regarding shopping modes, the winning strategy for most retailers will be to have a strong multi-channel presence with smooth hand-offs between digital and brick-and-mortar channels.
+While e-commerce will continue chipping away at certain retail categories, a thriving retail ecosystem will depend on both online and offline storefronts learning to coexist successfully by catering to their respective consumer segments and complementing each other’s strengths.
 The future of shopping is omni-channel.

 Read more: